thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

                                                   └──────────────┘
 ```

-This tactic of copying key-value pairs is part of a immutable data modeling strategy.
+This tactic of copying key-value pairs is part of an immutable data modeling strategy.
 An **immutable data model** is an entity or collection (e.g. object or array) whose state cannot be changed after it's created.
 Though it requires a bit more work on your part, an immutable data model for a stateful component can lead to significant performance gains when re-rendering a component hierarchy.
 You'll learn how an immutable data model can improve performance later.

 The final step in resolving the `incrementLikes()` state mutator is to change the state of its component.
 Using the `this.setState()` method, a `nextTracks` array is merged into the current `this.state` object.
 After the merge, the component hierarchy, beginning with the current component, is automatically re-rendered which repeats the whole process.